LiliBee’s point of view

 LiliBee loves be involved in everything.
 She also loves to share.
 During the most recent “great playroom clean-up” LiliBee collected a couple of toys to sit in a chair with her.

-First she shows us Cartman.
 First, she shared Cartman with me.

-Then she shows us Pooh Bear.
 Then she shared Pooh Bear with me.

-A kiss for Pooh Bear.
 Apparently, that was too much for Pooh and he needed a little reassurance.

-Three in a chair.
 It was pretty cute.

 Jokes